Alfred Bruce Brackett

-Alfred Bruce Brackett (May 22,1826 - September 22, 1892) was a forty-niner gold prospector during the California gold rush, a business owner, an American Civil War and Sioux Wars veteran, and the deputy sheriff of Hennepin County, Minnesota.
-During the ensuing campaigns against the Dakota, Brackett eventually rose to the rank of major and commanded Brackett's Minnesota Cavalry Battalion.
+Alfred Bruce Brackett (May 22,1826 – September 22, 1892) was a forty-niner gold prospector during the California gold rush, business owner, and military officer.
+During the American Civil War Brackett commanded Brackett's Minnesota Cavalry Battalion.

 Early life

 Alfred Bruce Brackett was born on May 2, 1826, in Newmarket, New Hampshire, to Nathaniel Brackett (1779-1857) and Elizabeth Brackett (1781-1856).
 Not much is known about Brackett's early life other than the fact that he left home in 1841 at the age of 15 to work in Boston as a grocer.
 In 1848 Brackett traveled to California as part of the California gold rush, returned to Boston in 1852 and traveled to Minnesota.
 Brackett was a business partner with Chauncey Wright Griggs for several years before serving in the field of law enforcement.

 Involvement in the Wright County War

 From 1858-1859 Brackett was the deputy sheriff for Hennepin County, Minnesota, and served under Hennepin County Sheriff George Bertram.
 Brackett was one of the deputies involved in what later became known as the "Wright County War" after the mysterious death of Henry A. Wallace by Wallace's farm hand on September 21, 1858.

 Wallace had last been seen with Oscar F. Jackson, who was the primary suspect of the case.
 Jackson had agreed to help Wallace harvest hay on his property in exchange for a portion of the output, as he was a poor sharecropper.
 After Wallace's disappearance Jackson quickly became suspiciously rich, which warranted fellow citizens to report Wallace as missing.
 Jackson declined to assist the local citizens and law officials in a search party, which made others more suspicious.
 A grand jury soon indicted Jackson under Judge Edward Oscar Hamlin (1828-95) at Monticello, Minnesota, though the case that was brought up against him was rather impotent.

 Deputy Sheriff Brackett located Jackson in the Apollo Saloon in Saint Paul, Minnesota, the following day, cuffing him and embarking to St. Anthony, Minnesota, via stagecoach.
 Jackson pleaded for his attorney, but Brackett refused.
 Jackson urged that Sheriff Bertram's warrant was based on a false charge in a ploy to get him back to Rockford, Minnesota, where he would be killed.